The Fire Suppression Division is the actual “firefighting” aspect of the Fire Department.

 Manages suppression of working fires

-Inspects appearance of assigned equipment, buildings and personnel
+Inspects the appearance of assigned equipment, buildings, and personnel